kaby76/AntlrVSIX/README.md

 ## Release notes for v5.3:

-* Fix "Find references" of grammar symbols when opening only lexer grammar file.
+* Fixed "Find references" of grammar symbols when opening only lexer grammar file.
+* Fixed Format Document.
-* Add Go To Listener/Visitor. _Caveat: only works for C# and you must save solution before using._
+* Fixed Go To Listener/Visitor. _Caveat: only works for C# and you must save solution before using._
 * Templates updated, Antlr4BuildTasks 2.2.

 ## Release notes for v5.2: